ardagnir/chalcogen/README.md

     git clone http://github.com/ardagnir/chalcogen

 **Step 3:** Chalcogen is deactivated by default.
 Use Chalcogen:toggle or press Control-Alt-v to turn it on.

-##How is this different than atom's vim-mode?
-Chalcogen runs an actual Vim instance in the background and routes keystrokes through Vim.
-Vim-mode instead attempts to re-implement Vim features.

 ##What works
 - All the main vim modes should work, including ex commands.